vlayer-xyz/monorepo/ethereum_history_api/circuits/lib/src/rlp/README.md

 ### Use case

 This is an example of usage for this library.
-This is a part of decoding header of block.
+This is a part of decoding block header.
 In this example we use `decode_list` function and two methods on [RlpFragment](#rlpfragment): `assert_eq_u64`, `assert_eq_bytes32`

 ```rust